oxkitsune/fact/README.md

 # Reproducibility study of FairAC
-An implementation of "Fair Attribute Completion on Graph with Missing Attributes" paper.
+An implementation of "Fair Attribute Completion on Graph with Missing Attributes" [paper](https://openreview.net/forum?id=9vcXCMp9VEp) by D. Guo, Z. Chu, and S. Li.

 # To run experiments:
 ## Install dependencies using conda